JuliaMath/Roots.jl/docs/src/reference.md

 dependent, and can be accommodated by larger relative or absolute tolerances.

-When an algorithm returns  a  `NaN` value,  it terminates.
+When an algorithm returns  an  `NaN` value,  it terminates.
 This  can  happen near convergence or  may indicate some issues.
 Early termination is checked for convergence  in the  size  of ``f(x_n)`` with a relaxed tolerance when `strict=false` is specified (the default).

 !!! note "Relative tolerances  and assessing  `f(x) ≈ 0`"
     The use of  relative tolerances  to  check  if   ``f(x)  \approx  0`` can lead  to spurious  answers  where  ``x`` is very large   (and  hence the relative  tolerance  is large).
 The return of  very  large solutions  should  be checked against expectations  of the  answer.